RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 VI.
 CONCLUSION:

-If this manual has not satisfied or answered the trouble shooting requirements from the sample results, please call or email us at sequencing@retrogen.com and one of our sequencing analysts will discuss the results, experimental design and provide suggestions for getting those positive results.
+If this guide has not satisfied or answered the troubleshooting requirements from your sample results, please call us at (858) 455-8411 or e-mail us at sequencing@retrogen.com and one of our sequencing analysts will discuss the results, the experimental design, and provide suggestions for getting those positive results.